LutherAstrophysics/m23/README.md

     path = "F://Summer 2019/September 9, 2019"
     # Because we haven't provided masterflat, this night must have flats to use

+    # Note that the starttime is optional and you must ONLY specify this if you
+    # want to use it instead of date/time from the headers of the fit files.
+    # starttime = 2010-10-20T10:20:50

     [[input.nights]]
     path = "F://Summer 2019/September 8, 2019"
     # Because we haven't provided masterflat, this night must have flats to use